 - Cellular Wireless LTE / 4G, GSM / 3G WiMax: Data and voice applications

 - IoT wireless & M2M: Bluetooth, ZigBee, RFID, LoRa, LTE-m, NB-IoT.

-- Double shielded - aluminium sheet plus copper braiding equals a well contained conveyor of charge
+- Double shielded - aluminum sheet plus copper braiding equals a well contained conveyor of charge.

 Temperature stability = materially stable and functional up to 85-degrees C / and uninhibited by temperatures as low as -40-degrees C. A good multipurpose player in the coax stakes.

 Bending radius = if you bend this cable you can expect a bending radius of 25.4 mm (0.25 in).